Rand Paul Fast Facts

 Religion: Christian

-Other Facts: Performs pro bono eye operations multiple times a year.
+Performs pro bono eye operations.
 He practiced as an ophthalmologist for 17 years prior to entering Congress.

 He is not named after author Ayn Rand; his nickname was shortened from "Randy."

-Former president and longtime member of the Bowling Green Noon Lions Club.
+Former president and longtime member of the Lions Club International.

 Was active in the congressional and presidential campaigns of his father, Ron Paul.

-Timeline: 1993 - Completes his ophthalmology residency at Duke University Medical Center.
+1993 - Completes his ophthalmology residency at Duke University Medical Center.

 1994 - Founds grassroots organization Kentucky Taxpayers United, which monitors state taxation and spending.
 It is legally dissolved in 2000.